pypeit/PypeIt/doc/flat_fielding.rst

 If you wish to tune the algorithms used to generate the pixel flat and/or illumination flat, you will want to modify the :ref:`pypeit_par:FlatFieldPar Keywords`.

+JFH+KBW to provide expert advice on that here.